Projects

 Q: Can I change a project’s space?

 A: Yes, you can reassign a project to a different space by editing the space field.
 The project’s workspace field will automatically update to match the new space’s workspace.
-This requires Update permission on the MProject DocType.

 Q: What’s the difference between project manager and project members?